LielBerniker/directed_weighted_graph---final_task_opp/README.md

 * shortest_Path - returns the distance of the shortest path from one vertex to another and a list with the id of the path vertices.
 * save_from_json- save a graph from the graph algorithms as a Jasonobject
 * load_from_json - load a graph from a Jasonobject to the graph algorithms
-* conected_component-returns a list contains all id of the nodes in the connected component of a given vertex.
+* conected_component - returns a list contains all id of the nodes in the connected component of a given vertex.
-* conected_components-returns a list of all the connected components.
+* conected_components  -returns a list of all the connected components.
-* plot_graph-plots the graph
+* plot_graph  -plots the graph

 ### part 3:
 in the paer 3 of the project, we make a comparison between the run times of our python project to a previous java project .and also to networkX graph algorithms.